Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 To uncover the potential security threat of medical diagnosis systems, Shah \textit{et al.} \cite{shah2018susceptibility_A4} first investigated the black-box adversarial vulnerability of diabetic retinopathy detection models.
 The adversarial examples generated against a specific diagnosis DNN can also be transferred to other models, which can cause grave consequences for practical diagnostic prediction.
 Furthermore, hybrid lesion-based algorithms \cite{chiem2007novel} that are composed of multiple lesion detectors are demonstrated a greater ability to defend against transferable adversarial examples.
-In order to further deploy a reliable diagnosis system in practice, Bortsova \textit{et al.} \cite{bortsova2021adversarial_A18} studied several unexplored factors affecting the no-box adversarial attack against medical image analysis systems.
-Extensive experiments have demonstrated that pre-training can be a significant factor in enhancing the transferability between the surrogate model and the target black-box model.
+To further deploy a reliable diagnosis system in practice, Bortsova \textit{et al.} \cite{bortsova2021adversarial_A18} studied several unexplored factors affecting the no-box adversarial attack against medical image analysis systems.
 In addition, the transferable attack success rate can be enhanced by bridging the gap in training data and also network architectures between different diagnosis models.
 Hence, it is essential to consider the above-mentioned factors during the development of security-critical medical image analysis systems in clinical practice.